 A Cash Balance Plan can be a good retirement savings vehicle for owners of successful businesses with steady revenue.

-While there are certain risks to consider, participants can expect benefits that other retirement strategies can't offer-including significant tax deductions and accelerated savings.
+While there are risks to consider, participants can expect benefits that other retirement strategies can't offer-including significant tax deductions and accelerated savings.
+Navigating retirement plan options can be confusing.

-This guide is designed to answer your questions about the risks and benefits of a Cash Balance Plan to help you decide if a Cash Balance Plan is right for your firm.
+This guide is designed to answer your questions about the pros and cons of a Cash Balance Plan to help you decide if it's right for your business.

-Q. What is a Cash Balance Plan?
+What is a Cash Balance Plan?

-According to the U.S. Department of Labor, there are two general types of retirement plans: defined benefit plans and defined contribution plans.
-A Cash Balance Plan is a defined benefit plan that acts in some ways like a defined contribution plan.
-Because it incorporates elements of both, it is sometimes called a "hybrid" plan.
+According to the U.S. Department of Labor, there are two types of retirement plans: defined benefit plans and defined contribution plans.
 A defined benefit plan provides a specific benefit at retirement for each eligible employee.
 A defined contribution plan specifies the amount of contributions to be made in an employee's retirement account.
-A Cash Balance Plan is a hybrid of the two in that it guarantees a specific benefit at retirement for each participant, but the benefit is based on ongoing-and fixed-annual contributions.
+A Cash Balance Plan is sometimes called a "hybrid" of the two because it guarantees a specific benefit at retirement for each participant, but the benefit is based on ongoing-and fixed- annual contributions.

 The advantage?
 The hybrid format of a Cash Balance Plan allows for the larger tax deductions and accelerated retirement savings of a defined benefit plan, while maintaining some of the flexibility and portability of a defined contribution plan.